mccbryan3/ansible_workshop_files/docs/LECTURE1.5-MAIN.md

 Variable precendence order is listed below with the higher number listed overwriting any previous variables that are defined.

+The higher the number the higher the precedence.

 1. Configuration settings
 2. Command-line options
     * used primarily for become, user etc and not related to extra-vars